 My son’s lack of mean aggression in school sports meant he didn’t play as often as he would have liked.
 That upset me for his sake.
 What upset me more was that I had no idea how to console him when his team lost.
 I was never a jock and had a terribly difficult time coming up with words to ease his suffering of the loss.
 Instead, I’d offer him water and have food ready for him as soon after the game as possible.

 I came across this video in my news feed on Facebook the day after I read Mark Greene’s article Why are We Blocking Our Children’s Emotional Literacy? and our related Twitter Chat, which we compiled for you, here.

 I see this video as directly related to what we are working to do here at The Good Men Project.
-In the weekly Premium Member calls with our Publisher, Lisa Hickey, we have discussed time and time again how we must teach our boys compassion, kindness, nurture, and that men in particular must demonstrate to boys that it’s normal and healthy to show the softer, more vulnerable emotions.
+In the weekly Premium Member calls with our Publisher, Lisa Hickey, we have discussed time and time again how we must teach our boys compassion, kindness, and nurture, and that men, in particular, must demonstrate to boys that it’s normal and healthy to show the softer, more vulnerable emotions.

 CALL FOR SUBMISSIONS